ricardopsantos/RJPS_MVPCleanRx/__Documents__/CarTrackReport/README.md

 ## Extra : Cache Suport

 To avoid the user waiting for a server response, the API calls are cached in a local data base.

-What happens is : the user have to wait for a server response for the first time.
-After the  after that the app will use the cache version, show it to the user, then will fetch the latest server version and update the screen again with the latest values
+What happens is : the user have to wait for a server response for the first time __only__.
+After the  after that the app will use the cache version of the API, show it to the user; then the app will fetch the latest server version and update the screen again with the latest values.

 ## Extra : No Internet Connection